Haydar Pasha, Nicosia: Haydar Pasha Mosque

 Haydar Pasha is the most important Gothic building in Nicosia after Ayia Sophia, formerly the Frankish (Latin) cathedral of Nicosia.
 It has been described by Harry Charles Luke as representing one of the finest examples of Gothic building on the island.

 Other landmarks

 Lapidary Museum

-Just south of Haydar Pasha mosque is the famous Lapidary Museum housed in a 15th Century house.
+Just south of Haydar Pasha mosque is the Lapidary Museum housed in a 15th Century house.
 The first floor is lighted with square windows, which have balconies supported on carved corbels, each decorated with a device.
 This house now contains medieval and Gothic fragments from vanished palaces and churches of Nicosia.
 The great window in the north wall is from the Lusignan royal palace that stood in Sarayonu Square, until 1904.
 This arched window is all that remains of the royal palace.
 Here too is preserved the tomb of Adam of Antioch, Marshall of Cyprus, which was found when the Church of Pallouriotissa was being rebuilt.

 The building is in the style of the early Venetian Renaissance and thus may pre-date the Venetian occupation of Cyprus.
 It is an almost unique example of this style in the island.